Ahmed-walid/Snake-Rivals/README.md

 ## Power ups:
 ## 1- Biting
 ## 2- Freezing your rival
-## 3- Eating a magical golden apple that increase your score by 5 and decrease rival's score by 5
+## 3- Eating a magical golden apple that increases your score by five and decreases your rival's score by five
-## Chat module is available in addition to in-game chating
+## Chat module is available in addition to in-game chatting

 ![Snake_Rivals](https://user-images.githubusercontent.com/62077516/103485403-a3cbb380-4dfe-11eb-98be-47b1d290bd10.png)